-Traditionally, Radiology has been a specialty directed primarily at the diagnostic end of the practice of medicine.
-In the past few decades a new field has been emerging which is called Interventional and therapeutic Neuroradiolgy (also called as endovascular neurosurgery).
+Traditionally, Radiology has been a speciality directed primarily at the diagnostic end of the practice of medicine.
+In the past few decades, a new field has been emerging which is called Interventional and Therapeutic Neuroradiology (also called endovascular neurosurgery).
 Interventional Neuroradiology is a minimally invasive approach in the treatment of vascular diseases of the central nervous system.
-Many vascular lesions of brain and spine are treated, wherever open surgery can be avoided, through an endovascular approach.
+Many vascular lesions of the brain and spine, wherever open surgery can be avoided, are treated through an endovascular approach.

-Commonly performed procedures at Fortis Hospital are : - Brain aneurysm coiling. - Brain and Spinal ARTERIOVENOUS MALFORMATIONS (AVM) embolization - Treatment of brain and spinal dural AV fistulas, - Carotid angioplasty and stenting (CAS), - SKULL BASE TUMORS - pre-operative embolizations, - Carotid Cavernous Fistulas (CCF) embolization, - Intracranial angioplasty and Stenting, - Intra-arterial thrombolysis in acute Ischemic strokes - Cerebral dural venous sinus thrombolysis.
+Commonly performed procedures at Fortis Hospital are : - Brain aneurysm coiling. - Brain and Spinal Arteriovenous Malformations (AVM) embolization - Treatment of brain and spinal dural AV fistulas, - Carotid angioplasty and stenting (CAS), - Skull Base Tumors (SBT) - pre-operative embolization, - Carotid Cavernous Fistulas (CCF) embolization, - Intracranial angioplasty and stenting, - Intra-arterial thrombolysis in acute ischemic strokes - Cerebral dural venous sinus thrombolysis.